surveysparrow/surveysparrow-react-native-sdk/README.md

 ```
 ANDROID

-android doesn't require any changes and note the min sdk version is 19
+Android doesn't require any changes and note the min sdk version should be 19
 ## Usage

 ```js